Back

 • Attach all relevant documents to your change request; this will help the responsible party decide on your request more quickly.

-• The parties involved with an overview of the full project should get a notification; this ensures no misunderstandings or complications later on.
+• A notification should be sent to the parties involved with an overview of the full project; this ensures there are no misunderstandings or complications later on.

 3) Assessment of change’s impact

-Once the change has been requested, it needs assessment.
-The assessment aims to determine the impact of the proposed change on the project.
-Next to this it, it checks if a change is required.
+Once the change has been requested, it needs to be assessed.
+The assessment aims to determine the proposed change’s impact on the project and check whether a change is required.
 Evaluating is an essential part of the change control procedure.

 Best practices include:

-• Identify all effects from the changes, including downsides, benefits, work, schedule, cost, quality, and any other impact that your project might suffer.
+• Identify all effects of the changes, including downsides, benefits, work, schedule, cost, quality, and any other impact your project might suffer.

-• Include it in your assessment if a business case exists for the proposed change.
-This documentation will help decide whether or not to approve the proposed change.
+• If a business case exists for the proposed change, include it in your assessment.
+This documentation will help you decide whether or not to approve the change.

-• After evaluating the change, a risk management plan may be created to help assess the impact of each change.
-If there are too many risks associated with the change, a reassessment of the whole project may be necessary.
+• After evaluating the change, a risk management plan may be created to help assess its impact.
+If too many risks are associated with the change, a reassessment of the whole project may be necessary.

-The decision-making is after the assessment has been made.
-In general, a change request can be approved, rejected, or postponed for a future decision.
+Decision-making occurs after the assessment.
+Generally, a change request can be approved, rejected, or postponed for a future decision.

 Best practices include: